scotws/tinkasm/docs/MANUAL.md

 This is especially useful for the bank bytes of the 65816.

+### Single Characters and Strings

+Single characters are marked in single quotes (`lda.# 'a'`).
+Because of the way Python 3 handles characters, the Unicode value is used, but might not fit into the register.
+Strings are marked in double quotes (`.byte "Kaylee"`).
+The assembler enforces not using double quotes for single characters (`"a"`) to prevent errors.

 ### Modifiers and Math

 Normal references to labels (but not anonymous labels) and symbols can be